Auraiporn/Projects/README.md

 	- Created a method to multiply two numbers by using multiplication recursive.

+SubstitutionCipher

+	- Implemented a substitution cipher to encrypt a message of printable ASCII characters with a random shifting amount(k) in the range of 1-5.

+Swap_Numbers

+	- Implemented methods that swap two numbers without using a temporary varible.

 Valid_Parentheses

 	- Created a program that takes an input string, containing the characters '(', ')', '{', '}', '[' and ']', and determines if the input string is valid.

-Swap_Numbers

-	- Implemented methods that swap two numbers without using a temporary varible.

 Word_Frequencies